 - older person's psychiatry

 - psychotherapy (talking therapies)

-You can check the details of a psychiatrist, including their area of speciality, by looking on the medical register, a directory of all practising doctors in the UK.
+You can check the details of a psychiatrist, including their area of speciality, by looking on the medical register, a list of doctors in the UK.

 If they have the letters MRCPsych (Member of the Royal College of Psychiatrists) or FRCPsych (Fellow of the Royal College of Psychiatrists) after their name, they're a current member of the Royal College of Psychiatrists (RCPsych).